rufusst/PSAM_1028/week_1/readme.md

 #### Websites I use to much:

-1. Reddit
+1. www.reddit.com
-2. Netflix
+2. www.netflix.com
-3. Youtube
+3. www.youtube.com

 #### Websites I would like to spend more time on:

-1. The New York Times
+1. www.nytimes.com
-2. Pintrest
+2. www.pintrest.com
-3. Vox
+3. www.vox.com